ryanlow64/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list, and should be a _positive integer_ not exceeding the client list size.
 * At least one of the optional fields must be provided.
-* Same restrictions as the add_client command
+* The restrictions in the `add_client` command also apply here.
 * Existing values will be updated to the input values.
-* Editing a client's name will result in an update to his/her name if it exists in deals, listings, or events
+* Editing a client's name will result in an update to his/her name if it exists in deals, listings, or events.

 Examples:
 * `edit_client 1 phone/91234567 email/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.